Skip to main content

 Schedule early.
 Appointment slots fill up fast, particularly in August and September.
 Filing in July gives you more options.

-Walk-in applications are generally not accepted.
+Walk-in applications are not accepted — PRC enforces a no same-day appointment policy.
 An appointment is required.

 Step 7: Submit Documents In-Person